qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Mails can only be snoozed once (I frequently snooze them several times)      Also, when snoozing the calendar view is better than a list of days
 - A very strange problem: when I snooze messages, it seems like that I can only snooze one message.
 Once I snooze a second one, the first will be popped out of the snoozed folder and reappears in the inbox.
 - Snooze seems to be broken with the new update.
 I can snooze stuff in easilydo Email just fine, however, the snoozed messages aren't actually moved to the snoozed folders anymore.
 What this means is in Apple Mail (iOS, macOS, and iCloud), snoozed messages remain in the inbox.
 Is this a known issue?
 Is there some workaround?
 Snooze is the main feature I use easilydo Email for so I would love to figure this out asap.
 Thanks!
+- How does one snooze?
+I snoozed an article and it's not in the snoozed mailbox.
+Thank you.
+- Snooze doesn’t work!!
+- Can't snooze my emails
+- The Snooze function fails to snooze emails in Gmail.
+- Snooze is device dependent.
+I snooze email on my iPad but it doesn’t snooze the same mail on my iPhone

 ## intent:need_hotmail
 - can't add my hotmail account